-If you’re looking for a little something different in terms of your weekend nights out on the town, or even your weekday happy hours, then a speakeasy is the perfect option for you.
+If you’re looking for a little something different in terms of your weekend nights out on the town, or even your weekday happy hours, then these speakeasies in Minneapolis are the perfect option for you.
 Speakeasies were hidden bars that were big in the 1920s during the prohibition era, and recently, modern versions have started to pop up.
 The Twin Cities is home to an excellent speakeasy scene, and you really can’t go wrong with any of them.

 Known for great live music and drinks, the Green Lantern has a cozy ambiance.
 The name is taken from a speakeasy saloon from the 20s in St. Paul, where gangsters and police drank side-by-side and the owner, “Dapper” Dany Hogan acted as a liaison between the two to keep the peace.
 The legacy of the original Green Lantern lives on through the modern day version.
 The Cat’s Meow, The Fix Is In, and the Odds On Favorite are some of their best cocktails.